pypa/virtualenv/docs/user_guide.rst

   - create a python that matches the target python interpreter from phase 1,
   - install (bootstrap) seed packages (one or more of :pypi:`pip`, :pypi:`setuptools`, :pypi:`wheel`) in the created virtual environment,
-  - install activation scripts into the binary directory of the virtual environment (these will allow end user to *activate* the virtual environment from various shells).
+  - install activation scripts into the binary directory of the virtual environment (these will allow end users to *activate* the virtual environment from various shells).
   - create files that mark the virtual environment as to be ignored by version control systems (currently we support Git only, as Mercurial, Bazaar or SVN do not support ignore files in subdirectories).
 This step can be skipped